 Not all water fountains are the same.
 First, choose one that’s specifically for pets so that it meets safety standards.
 It’s also worth reading cat water fountain reviews before you make your purchase to make sure there aren’t any particular issues.
 For instance, cats can be very sensitive to noise, so if the water fountain makes a noise louder than a gentle hum it might not be a great option.

-2. Familiarize Your Cat With The Water Fountain
+2. Familiarize Your Cat With the Water Fountain

 Before expecting your cat to take a drink from this new water source, place the water fountain somewhere they can see it and allow them to gradually get used to it.
 Don’t turn it on straight away, though.
 Once your cat is calm and accepting of the new feature, switch the water fountain on.